Remarks on multivariate Gaussian Process: Introduction

-With the development of machine learning algorithm Gaussian process, the application of Gaussian process is facing with a conspicuous limitation.
-The classical GP model can be only used to deal with single output or single response problem because the process itself is defined on $\mathbb{R}$, which results that the correlation between multiple tasks or responses cannot be taken into consideration \cite{boyle2005dependent,wang2015gaussian}.
-In order to overcome the drawback above, many advanced Gaussian process model was proposed, including dependent Gaussian process \cite{boyle2005dependent}, Gaussian process regression with multiple response variables \cite{wang2015gaussian}, Gaussian process regression for vector-valued function \cite{alvarez2011kernels}.
+With the development of Gaussian processes related to machine learning algorithms, the application of Gaussian processes has faced a conspicuous limitation.
+The classical GP model can be only used to deal with a single output or single response problem because the process itself is defined on $\mathbb{R}$, and as a result the correlation between multiple tasks or responses cannot be taken into consideration \cite{boyle2005dependent,wang2015gaussian}.
+In order to overcome the drawback above, many advanced Gaussian process model was proposed, including dependent Gaussian process \cite{boyle2005dependent}, Gaussian process regression with multiple response variables \cite{wang2015gaussian}, and Gaussian process regression for vector-valued function \cite{alvarez2011kernels}.
 The general idea of these methods is to vectorise the multi-response variables and construct a "big" covariance, which describes the correlations between the inputs as well as between the outputs.
-Intrinsically, these approaches depend on the fact that the matrix-variate Gaussian distributions can be reformulated as multivariate Gaussian distributions and they are still conventional Gaussian process regression models since it merely vectorises multi-response variables, which are assumed to follow a developed case of GP with a reproduced kernel \cite{gupta1999matrix}.
+Intrinsically, these approaches depend on the fact that the matrix-variate Gaussian distributions can be reformulated as multivariate Gaussian distributions, and these are still conventional Gaussian process regression models since the reformulation merely vectorises the multi-response variables, which are assumed to follow a developed case of GP with a reproduced kernel \cite{gupta1999matrix}.

-As a development, \citet{chen2020multivariate} defined multivariate Gaussian process (MV-GP) and proposed a unified framework to perform multi-output prediction using Gaussian process.
-This framework does not rely on the equivalence between vectorised matrix-variate Gaussian distribution and multivariate Gaussian distribution and it can be easily used to produce a general elliptical process model, for example, multivariate Student-$t$ process (MV-TP) for multi-output prediction.
+In another development, \citet{chen2020multivariate} defined multivariate Gaussian processes (MV-GP) and proposed a unified framework to perform multi-output prediction using Gaussian processes.
+This framework does not rely on the equivalence between vectorised matrix-variate Gaussian distribution and multivariate Gaussian distribution, and it can be easily used to produce a general elliptical process model, for example, multivariate Student-$t$ process (MV-TP) for multi-output prediction.
 Both MV-GPR and MV-TPR have closed-form expressions for the marginal likelihoods and predictive distributions under this unified framework and thus can adopt the same optimization approaches as used in the conventional GP regression.
-Although \citet{chen2020multivariate} showed the usefulness of the proposed methods via data-driven examples, some theoretical issue of multivariate Gaussian process is still not clear, e.g., the existence of MV-GP.
+Although \citet{chen2020multivariate} showed the usefulness of the proposed methods via data-driven examples, some theoretical issues of multivariate Gaussian processes are still not clear, e.g., the existence of MV-GP.